The symptoms of thyroid cancer include:

 - you have difficulty swallowing and this is not getting better

-Medullary thyroid cancer can cause unusual symptoms.
+A rare type of thyroid cancer called medullary thyroid cancer can cause unusual symptoms.
 You might have frequent loose bowel movements or go red in the face (flushing).
 These are caused by too much of the hormone calcitonin, made by the medullary thyroid cancer cells.